varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/markowitz.md

-# Modern Portfolio Theory (MPT)
+# Modern Portfolio Theory
-Modern portfolio theory (MPT) is a practical method for selecting investments in order to maximize their overall returns within an acceptable level of risk.
-Harry Markowitz, who developed the mathematical foundation of MPT {cite}`MPT1952`, was later awarded a Nobel Prize for his work.
+Modern portfolio theory (MPT) is a practical method for selecting collection of assets e.g., stocks or bonds in order to maximize the overal reward of the investor within an acceptable level of risk to the investor.
+Harry Markowitz, who developed the mathematical foundation of MPT {cite}`MPT1952`, was later awarded a [Nobel Prize for his work in 1990](https://www.nobelprize.org/prizes/economic-sciences/1990/markowitz/facts/).
+The central theme of Markowitz is to balance risk and reward, where reward is measured as the [return](https://www.investopedia.com/terms/r/return.asp) of a basket of assets, while risk is measured as the standard deviation of the logrithmic return, otherwise known as [volatility](https://en.wikipedia.org/wiki/Volatility_(finance)).

-## Estimating Returns
+## Returns

 ### Single Index Return Models
 The single-index model (SIM), developed by William Sharpe, is an asset pricing model which measures both the risk and the return of a stock {cite}`SHARPE1963`.
-The single index model describes the return of stock $i$ in terms of a firm-specific return, and an overall market return component:
+The single index model describes the return of the stock of firm $i$ in terms of a firm-specific return, and the overall market return:

 ```{math}
 :label: eq-single-index-model